19 Architecture

 The Greenbone Vulnerability Management Daemon (gvmd) – also called Greenbone Vulnerability Manager – is the central service that consolidates plain vulnerability scanning into a full vulnerability management solution. gvmd controls the OpenVAS Scanner via Open Scanner Protocol (OSP).
 It is XML-based, stateless and does not require a permanent connection for communication.

-The service itself offers the XML-based Greenbone Management Protocol (GMP). gvmd also controls an SQL database (PostgreSQL) where all configuration and scan result data is centrally stored.
+The service itself offers the XML-based Greenbone Management Protocol (GMP) (see Chapter 15). gvmd also controls an SQL database (PostgreSQL) where all configuration and scan result data is centrally stored.
 Furthermore, gvmd also handles user management including permissions control with groups and roles.
 And finally, the service has an internal runtime system for scheduled tasks and other events.

 Greenbone Security Assistant (GSA)